nuclio/nuclio/docs/reference/nuctl/nuctl.md

 #### Redeployment report interpretation
 Redeployment report contains 3 lists with function names - `Success, Skipped, Failed`.
-`Success` list contains names of functions which were successfully redeployed.
+- `Success`: a list containing the names of functions that were successfully redeployed.
-`Skipped` list contains functions redeployment process for which was skipped.
+- `Skipped`: a list containing function names that the redeployment process has skipped.
-`Failed` list contains function which weren't successfully redeployed and for each failed function report contains fail descriptions and boolean variable which shows if command rerun can help.
+- `Failed`: a list containing the functions that failed redeploying.
+For each failed function, the report contains a failure descriptions and a boolean variable that shows whether rerunning the command can help.

-If `retryable == false` in your report there are possible reasons:
+If `retryable == false` in your report, there are possible reasons:

 * No image field found in function config spec (check `spec.image`)
 * Desired state is `scaledToZero` but `minReplicas > 0`